Catherine Perez-Shakdam

 Catherine Perez-Shakdam is a French journalist, political analyst and commentator.
 She specializes in West Asian and Islamic affairs.
-Shakdam is a former consultant for UNSC on Yemen and she is an expert on Islamic terrorism, radicalization and antisemitism.
-She is alleged to have been an Israeli spy.
+Shakdam is a former consultant for UNSC on Yemen and she is an expert on terrorism, radicalization and antisemitism.

 Early life

 Shakdam was born into a secular Jewish family in France.
 Her maternal grandfather fought Nazis during the Nazi occupation of the country.
 Her paternal grandfather was a Holocaust survivor.
 She has a bachelor's degree in psychology, and two master's degrees in finance and communications from the University of London.
-During her studies at the University of London, she met a Muslim man from Yemen and later converted to Sunni Islam during their marriage.
+During her studies at the University of London, she met a Muslim man from Yemen and later acted like she converted to Sunni Islam during their marriage.
 However, she later became a Shia Muslim and wrote several books and many articles about Shia Islam.
 She divorced her husband in 2014 and has custody of her two children.
-As of 2022, she now identifies as an atheist and a Jew.
+As of 2022, she now identifies as a Jew.

 Journalistic career

-Prior to becoming a full time journalist, she worked for Wikistrat, an Israeli geostrategic and analysis firm, for seven years.
+Prior to becoming a full-time journalist, she worked for Wikistrat, an Israeli geostrategic and analysis firm, for seven years.
 She wrote extensively for the Russian International Affairs Council, Tehran Times, IRIB, The Majalla, Press TV, HuffPost, the Foreign Policy Association, Yemen Post, The Oslo Times, Your Middle East, The Guardian, RT, Mehr News and Tasnim News agencies, The Foreign Policy Journal, The Duran, MintPress News, the American Herald Tribune, openDemocracy, The Age of Reflection and many more.

 Shakdam is also the managing director of Access Media and served as Special Adviser for the Middle East for the late Prince Ali Seraj of Afghanistan.
 She is the director and founder of Veritas-Consulting.
 She was affiliated with Shafaqna Institute for Middle East Studies in the UK (2015–2017).